Subscribe to our weekly round-up of the LGBTQIA+ world and support queer creatives to kick start their career πŸ³οΈβ€βš§οΈπŸ³οΈβ€πŸŒˆ

 QueerAF is a platform where creators, journalists and producers can get paid and commissioned directly by the QueerAF community.
 This while we mentor them to build a career, work in the industry - and then, change it.

-Even the most established journalists struggle to find time to sit down and speak to their editor, but we make time. Β Our 'retro' sub-editing session empowers writers to be in control of their work and improve their craft.
+Even the most established journalists struggle to find time to sit down and speak to their editor, but we make time.
+Our 'retro' sub-editing session empowers writers to be in control of their work and improve their craft.

+We use these sessions to build our writer's strategic communication skills.
 It's been described as "like therapy, but for writing" - and it's helping:

 "I found it a very useful in depth look at why we're writing the story instead of the usual faceless editing."